|Written and Edited by: MarkEAW

 one push of this key.

 - BAIL OUT=ALT B -

-option, we implemented another possibility to bail out, even at
+option, they implemented another possibility to bail out, even at

 higher speed.
-Here you push the stick forward, then you hit "bail
+To use this option: You push the stick forward, then you hit "bail

 out".
 Then your pilot will get sucked out of

 the dead plane, without hitting anything, as long as the tail isn't damaged, this is the most safe

 (for version 1.28 and above) You must hold down the ESC key